 The theoretical base for First Principles

-The theoretical base for the instructional design theories and models which form the basis of Merrill’s principles is much stronger than the evidence base, but even here I think there are some caveats.
+The theoretical base for the instructional design theories and models which form the basis of Merrill’s principles is much stronger than the research evidence base, but even here I think there are some caveats.
 Merrill states that many of the instructional design models he reviewed and which are the basis for First Principles have been derived from theory, but he does not always explicitly state which theoretical sources.
 I have analysed the sources Merrill cites in the references section of First Principles of Instruction.
 There are 128 references and interestingly by far the biggest number of references (26) are to his own work:

 The second and third most cited references (Richard Mayer, 11) and (Ruth Colvin Clark, 6) are related to Mayer’s Cognitive Theory of Multimedia Learning.
 The next most prominent sources with four citations each are Charles Reigeluth, who is known for his Elaboration theory and Robert Tennyson for his work on teaching concepts.
 As might be expected Robert Gagne is cited (3 references).
 Finally, Richard Clark also has three citations (mainly in the context of multimedia) and Jeroen van Merrienboer (for his 4C/ID problem-solving model).